Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 # AUT Algorithm Design Foundations Final Exam

-This repository contains my answers for the final exam of the Algorithm Design Foundations course at AUT (Tehran Polytechnic).
+This repository contains my answers for the final exam of the algorithm design foundations course at AUT (Tehran Polytechnic).

 ## Question 1

-In this question, we have to implement the k-mean clustering algorithm from scratch.
+In this question, we implement the k-mean clustering algorithm from scratch.

 ### Input

-The first line indicates the number of points.
+- The number of points.

-The following lines indicate the `x` and `y` coordinates of the points.
+- The `x` and `y` coordinates of the points.

-The last line indicates the desired number of clusters (`k`).
+- The desired number of clusters (`k`).

 ### Output

-The minimum inter-cluster distance.
+- The minimum inter-cluster distance.

 ### Example